GEOG 121. Global Physical Environment. 3 Credits.

 GEOG 322.
 Environmental Hazards.
 3 Credits.

 An overview of the field of environmental hazards emphasizing risk assessment, hazard impacts, human vulnerability, and hazard mitigation.
-Prerequisites: GEOG 121 and GEOG 161 or consent of instructor.
-F, even years.
+Prerequisite: GEOG 121 and GEOG 161 or consent of instructor.
+On demand.

 GEOG 334.
 Climatology.
 3 Credits.

 An overview of the field of climatology, emphasizing surface transfers of energy and water, the general circulation of the atmosphere, and climate change.
-Prerequisites: GEOG 134 or ATSC 110.
-S, odd years.
+Prerequisite: GEOG 134 or ATSC 110.
+On demand.